 Joshua Berman is professor of Bible at Bar-Ilan University and a research fellow at the Herzl Institute.
-His new book, Inconsistency in the Torah: Ancient Literary Convention and the Limits of Source Criticism, is forthcoming in June from Oxford University Press.
+His book Inconsistency in the Torah: Ancient Literary Convention and the Limits of Source Criticism is out from Oxford University Press.

 Reading and interpreting the Bible from within the fishbowl of our own cultural assumptions, we fail to understand it on its own terms.

 How a Bible scholar with a yen for scuba diving ended up introducing Judaism to Christians on a remote island in Fiji.

 Why some scholars want to see the exodus as just a great story.